Your agent's words are safe. Its actions are not.

 One command

 Run one command that connects Rojo to your coding agent (Claude Code, Cursor, Windsurf).
-Nothing to configure.
+Nothing to configure, and you bring no LLM key.

 Ask, get a verdict